 Atchara is a pickle famous in all regions in the Phillipines.
 It’s main ingredient is unripe Papaya, mixed with carrots, ginger, onion and it is diluted with vinegar.
 Make this Homemade Atchara and you will never be buying another one.

-Atchara is one of those appetizer I missed in PI.
+Atchara is one of those appetizers I missed in PI.
 I always made this before, using the handpicked Papaya we had in our front yard.
 I got so many of it I pretty much got a headache trying to figure to eat all of them.

 HOW DO YOU MAKE ATCHARA?